Tomoki IWAKIRI

 Education

-Mar 2022 - Ph.D.
+2022 Mar - Ph.D.
 (Science) - The University of Tokyo, Japan

 Dissertation: "Mechanisms for multi-year ENSO"

-Supervisor: Prof. Masahiro WATANABE
+Supervisor: Masahiro WATANABE

-Mar 2019 - M.S.
+2019 Mar - M.S.
 (Science) - The University of Tokyo, Japan

 Thesis: "Mechanisms of changes in ENSO and IOD in the mid-Holocene"

-Supervisor: Prof. Masahiro WATANABE
+Supervisor: Masahiro WATANABE

-Mar 2017 - B.S.
+2017 Mar - B.S.
 (Science) - Nihon University, Japan

 Thesis: "Representativeness of wind data from AMeDAS in Kanto region" (In Japanese)

-Supervisor: Prof. Hisashi KATO
+Supervisor: Hisashi KATO

 Award